What you should know

 - You cannot make it to your surgery.

-- You have spasms in your anus that do not stop.
+- You have anal spasms that do not stop.

 Seek Care Immediately if